turellaa/worldpay/worldpay/README.md

 ````

-### PUT to create an offer with specific delay time
+### PUT to create an offert with specific delay time

 - URL is `http://localhost:2222/worldpay/product/add`